rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 The RPC calls fall into three basic groups.

-- [Information, Support Functions and Raw Operations] These can be called without `RPC_ALLOWUSEPRIVATEKEYS` being set
+- [Explorer, Support Functions and Raw Operations] These can be called without `RPC_ALLOWUSEPRIVATEKEYS` being set
 - [Node Information and Control] - Cannot be called without `RPC_ALLOWUSEPRIVATEKEYS` being set, but doesn't require access to the wallet
 - [Wallet Actions] - Cannot be called without `RPC_ALLOWUSEPRIVATEKEYS` being set, but does require access to the wallet.